Non-reductive automorphism groups, the Loewy filtration and K-stability

 One of the most important problems in complex geometry is to understand the relationship between the existence of certain canonical metrics and algebro-geometric notions of stability.
 For vector bundles, the fundamental result is that a vector bundle admits a Hermite-Einstein metric if and only if it is slope polystable.
-Moreover, when the vector bundle is unstable, it admits a unique Harder-Narasimhan filtration of subsheaves such that each quotient is stable.
+Moreover, when the vector bundle is unstable, it admits a unique Harder-Narasimhan filtration of subsheaves such that each quotient is semistable.

-The analogous question for polarised varieties $(X,L)$ is the question of existence of constant scalar curvature K\"ahler (cscK) in the first Chern class of $L$.
+The analogous question for polarised varieties $(X,L)$ is the question of existence of constant scalar curvature K\"ahler (cscK) metric in the first Chern class of $L$.
 Here the notion of stability is K-polystability, and the Yau-Tian-Donaldson conjecture states that $(X,L)$ admits a cscK metric if and only if it is K-polystable \cite{SD3}.
 Loosely speaking, one assigns a certain weight (called the Donaldson-Futaki invariant) to each flat degeneration (called a test configuration) of $(X,L)$; K-semistability requires that this weight is non-negative for every test configuration.
 This is a weaker notion than K-polystability, and it is known, for example, that when $X$ is smooth that the existence of a cscK metric implies K-semistability \cite{SD}.
 The Yau-Tian-Donaldson conjecture has recently been proven when $X$ is Fano with $L=-K_X$, so that the metric is K\"ahler-Einstein \cite{RB,CDS,GT}.

-Through work of Witt Nystr\"om \cite{DWN} and Sz\'ekelyhidi \cite{GS,ICM}, one can interpret test configurations as filtrations of the co-ordinate ring.
+Through the work of Witt Nystr\"om \cite{DWN} and Sz\'ekelyhidi \cite{GS,ICM}, one can interpret test configurations as \emph{admissible filtrations} of the co-ordinate ring.
+Roughly speaking, a filtration is called admissible if it is multiplicative and satisfies a linear boundedness condition.
 This is reviewed in Section \ref{Preliminars}.

 The approach to K-polystability via filtrations has at least two advantages.
-The first is conceptual: by including filtrations with non finitely generated Rees algebra the notion of K-polystability is enhanced; this is discussed in \cite{ICM}.
+The first is conceptual: by including filtrations with non finitely generated Rees algebra, the notion of K-polystability is enhanced; this is discussed in \cite{ICM}.
 A classical example where non-finitely generated filtrations naturally occur is Zariski's example, as presented in \cite[Section 5.5]{Z}.
 The second is more practical: in some situations, it is easier to produce and describe examples of filtrations rather than of test configurations.